suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 heroku logs --tail
 ```

-This will keep updating until you stop it with `control-c`
+This will keep updating until you stop it with `control-c`.

 ## Directly interact with your production database